 What is a Profit & Loss Variance Report with Companies in The Rows?

-Profit & Loss Variance Reports with Companies in the Rows are considered month end consolidation tools and are used by CFOs and Analysts to easily compare account-level performance across entities.
-Some of the key functionality in this type of report is that it displays a typical monthly column layout, while the row layout is quite unique.
+Profit & Loss Variance Reports with Companies in the Rows are considered month-end consolidation tools and are used by CFOs and Analysts to easily compare account-level performance across entities.
+Key functionality in this type of report displays a typical monthly column layout, while the row layout is quite unique.
 The rows first list a GL account and then lists subsidiaries, each with their own departments.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of P&L Reports with Entities in the Rows

 Companies and organizations use P&L Reports with Entities in the Rows to easily compare account balances across subsidiaries and departments.
 When used as part of good business practices in a Finance & Accounting Department, a company can improve its cross-company benchmarking, as well as, reduce the risk that contributors to significant variances go undetected.

 P&L Reports with Entities in the Row Example

 Here is an example of a Profit & Loss Variance Report with companies and departments listed in the rows.